NataliaVelasquez18/Employee-database/README.md

 ### Recommendations

-xxxxxx
+With 90,398 employees retiring in the near future, the company needs to put an agressive strategy to attrack and retain talent its talent.
+Being an attractive employer can be achieved in several different ways.
+For example, high compensation, benefits, opportunities for career development, specialized trainings, etc.

+Senior Engineers are the positions that will be needed the most.
+A study of the job market will help assess the availability and feasibility of getting the needed talent under the current budget.

 ---
-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

----

 ## Acknowledgments

-* Berkeley University Department of Data Science
+* Berkeley University Department of Data Science provided the training materials to develop this project.

 ---

 ## Author

-Contact: Natalia Velasquez
+* Contact: Natalia Velasquez
-Email: nativelasquez@gmail.com
+* Email: nativelasquez@gmail.com
-Twitter: @NatiVelasquez18
+* Twitter: @NatiVelasquez18